 $ redis-cli -n 0 LLEN filebeat 1

-If the length stays at 0, make sure at least one Filebeat input or module is enabled and generate a fresh log line before assuming the output is broken.
-A healthy consumer can also drain the list before you sample it.
+If the length stays at 0, confirm at least one Filebeat input or module is enabled, generate a fresh log line, and make sure a consumer is not draining the list before the sample.